olinks/arbirush/README.md

 ## Telegram Bot Setup
-To get started with the bot, you must first run the following command: to get the file ids required.
+To get started with the bot, you must follow these steps:

 In the `media/` folder, add these three files:
 - intro-vid.mp4 (Idle Video)
 - jackpot-lose.mp4 (Lose Video)
 - jackpot-win.mp4 (Win Video)

-Then follow the next steps:
+Then follow the next steps to get the file ids required

-> This command only needs to be run for the first time setup.
+> This command only needs to be run for the first time setup and if the bot api key has been changed.
 ```
 npm run get_media_ids
 ```